AC4BB21B/controlled-concurrency/readme.md

 [![License](https://img.shields.io/npm/l/controlled-concurrency)](license.md)
 ![](https://badgen.net/badge/icon/TypeScript?icon=typescript&label)

-controlled-concurrency is an experimental library, implemented in TypeSript, to execute promises in parallel with a limited concurrency.
+controlled-concurrency is an experimental library, implemented in TypeScript, to execute promises in parallel with a limited concurrency.

 It does not require pre-building a list of all promises but instead will accept promises on-the-fly.
 Promises are processed as soon as they are added until the `maxRunning` threshold is reached.
 When the threshold is reached, the main thread execution will wait until a slot gets freed to process the new promise.